NyeGuy/nyeguy.github.io/_pages/about.md

 My social links are in the "follow" button.
 <br>

-A quick note - I am rebuilding my entire site, which means some sections are incomplete.
+A quick note - this site is an ongoing process, which means some sections are incomplete.
 Please excuse missing links, etc.

 Thanks for visiting!